tobyreid/tobyreid/README.md

 My name is Toby and i'm a software developer.

-I've been busy hacking away at the codeface professionally since 2004, and for fun since 1998 (this might be the other way around!)
+I've hacked away at the codeface professionally since 2004, and for fun since 1998 (this might be the other way around!)

-ex Friends Reunited, Brightsolid, NCC Group and TruRating
+Alumnus of Friends Reunited, Brightsolid, NCC Group and TruRating

 <!--
 **tobyreid/tobyreid** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.